ongres/stackgres/doc/content/en/04-administration-guide/02-cluster-creation/_index.md

 ---
 title: Creating a Cluster
-weight: 3
+weight: 2
-url: install/cluster-creation
+url: /administration/cluster-creation
-aliases: [ /tutorial/simple-cluster , /tutorial/complete-cluster, /tutorial/complete-cluster/create-cluster ]
+aliases: [ /administration/install/cluster-creation , /tutorial/simple-cluster , /tutorial/complete-cluster, /tutorial/complete-cluster/create-cluster ]
 description: Details about how to create a production StackGres cluster.
 showToc: true
 ---

+This page will guide you though the creation of a production-ready StackGres cluster using your custom configuration.

-## Creating and Customizing Your Postgres Clusters
+## Customizing Your Postgres Clusters

-The following shows some examples of StackGres' versatile configuration options.
+The following shows examples of StackGres' versatile configuration options.
 In general, these steps are optional, but we do recommend to consider these features for production setups.

 The next step is an optional one, but it will show you how to play with the StackGres versatility.